johanberntsson/PunyInform/documentation/technical/techreport.md

 - consult_from: as described in DM4
 - special_word: as described in DM4
 - special_number: as described in DM4
+- parser_action: this is set to ##PluralFound if plurals, otherwise 0.
+Note that ##TheSame (described in DM4) is not supported.
 - which_object: this array holds the objects that matched the currently parsed noun phrase
 - multiple_objects: this array holds the object or objects that matched a `MULTI*_OBJECT` token
 - parser_all_found: this is true if "all" was parsed, such as "get all".